raandree/Kerberos101/Lab Guide/TraceDomainLogon.md

 As there is a lot of communication that is not interesting we can filter the traffic for Kerberos traffic.

 :ballot_box_with_check: Type `Kerberos` into the filter textbox and press enter.
-If the box is not green something is wrong with the filter.
+If the filter text box is not green something is wrong with the filter.

 Now everything is setup and we can logon to the client machine.